CloseToZero/burg/README.md

 2. Use GNU Bison to generate parser files gram.tab.c and gram.tab.h from the YACC specification file gram.y, and include the generated parser files into the repository.
-3. Fix several compiler warnings, errors and BUGs.
+3. Fix several compiler warnings, errors and unnecessary ways of writing code.
 4. Use CMake as build system, remove the Makefile.